coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 The dataset contains two representations.
 The text-based, human-readable representation is useful for training language models.
-The graph-based representation is designed such that two terms are alpha-equivalent terms if and only if their the forward closure of their graphs are equivalent ([bisimilar][15]).
+The graph-based representation is designed such that two terms are alpha-equivalent terms if and only if the forward closure of their graphs is equivalent ([bisimilar][15]).
 This allows us to merge alpha-equivalent subterms, heavily compressing the dataset.
 Having a densely connected graph makes it ideal for graph-based machine learning models.
-To support this term-sharing, we introduce a [novel graph sharing algorithm][14] with `O(n log n)` complexity.
+To support this term-sharing, we introduce a [novel graph-sharing algorithm][14] with `O(n log n)` complexity.

 [7]: https://coq-tactician.github.io/api/datasets/
 [8]: http://grid01.ciirc.cvut.cz:8080